legendu-net/blog/misc/content/2016-03-05-scala-tips.markdown

 1. avoid using break, continue, return even though you can use them in Scala

 2. avoid using while loop but don't go too crazy

+## scala.util.Random

+It is a wrapper of `java.util.Random` which is NOT a high quality random number generator.

 ## Argument Parsing